john-mayou/john-mayou/README.md

 ### 🔗 Connect
 - You can find my story, resume, and more on [johnmayou.com](https://johnmayou.com)
 - Or connect with me on [LinkedIn](https://www.linkedin.com/in/johnmayou)

----

-> I’m looking for new roles where I can make meaningful contributions and add value to the team - happy to chat!